Primary Navigation Mobile

 Best medium van for the longest possible warranty

-The Proace is built for Toyota by Stellantis, and is technically identical to the Vauxhall Vivaro, Peugeot Expert and Citroen Dispatch – which means a mega 1,400kg+ payload, strong fuel efficiency and a choice of three body lengths, if only one roof height.
+The Toyota Proace is built for the Japanese company by Stellantis, and is technically identical to the Vauxhall Vivaro, Peugeot Expert and Citroen Dispatch – which means a mega 1,400kg payload, strong fuel efficiency and a choice of two body lengths, if only one roof height.

 However, Toyota offers this with the lowest entry price and its Relax warranty, which covers you for up to 10 years (including if you buy used).
 The firm has made a big effort to improve its commercial vehicle dealer network in the UK, too, so you shouldn’t lose out in that area.